kyle-annen/kyle-annen.github.io.old/_posts/2017-06-07-an-introduction-to-types-in-scala.markdown

 Why do we care?
 Catching errors at compile time

-# This Is Not The Greatest Guide, It Is Only a Tribute
+# This is Not The Greatest Guide, it is Only a Tribute

 ![Tribute]({{ site.url }}/assets/tribute.jpg)